 Criticism can be very beneficial.
 It can help us correct a problem or avoid making the same mistake again and again.
-Or it may damage or destroy the hope that is within someone who is trying to do something good but makes a few mistakes along the way.
+Or, it may damage or destroy the hope that is within someone who is trying to do something good and makes a few mistakes along the way.

 When the great Polish pianist, Paderewski, first chose to study the piano, his teacher embarrassed him and said, “Your hands are too small.
 You will never be able to master the piano.”

 When the great American evangelist, Moody, closed a service, a critic said, “I counted eighteen mistakes in your grammar tonight.”
 Thinking for a moment, Moody graciously replied, “I am using all the grammar I know for the glory of God.
 Are you doing the same?”

 The criticism directed at Paderewski and Moody did not cripple them, it challenged them.
 History records their stories, and though they had their problems, they went on to great things.